ErlendS/learning/README.md

 # commit files and changes added, then push to GitHub
 git commit -m "This is the commit message" git push

+# pull files from github
+git pull

+# stage all modified files for commit and add commit message
+git commit -am ""

 ```

 #### Reverting changes